moment/momentjs.com/docs/moment-timezone/01-using-timezones/04-formatting.md

 moment.tz([2012, 5], 'America/Phoenix').format('Z z'); // -07:00 MST
 ```

-However, these abbreviations might not change depending on the timezone offset.
+However, these abbreviations might not change depending on the time zone offset.
 Australia uses `Eastern Standard Time` for non DST and `Eastern Saving Time` for DST.
 Because `Standard` and `Saving` both start with `S`, the abbreviations are the same.